 The defendant contends that a copyright does not exist in the plaintiff's work because the plaintiff abandoned the copyright.
 The plaintiff cannot claim ownership of the copyright if it was abandoned.
-In order to show abandonment, the defendant has the burden of proving each of the following by a preponderance of the evidence:
+To show abandonment, the defendant has the burden of proving each of the following by a preponderance of the evidence:

-- 1. the plaintiff intended to surrender [ownership] rights in the work; and - 2. an act by the plaintiff evidencing that intent.
+First, the plaintiff intended to surrender [ownership] rights in the work; and

+Second, an act by the plaintiff evidencing that intent.